The Poor Poet: Analysis

 The Poor Poet is Spitzweg's earliest masterpiece.
 The role model was most likely the German poet Mathias Etenhueber, who lived in Munich from 1722 to 1782 and suffered financial hardships.

+Versions and Thefts

 There are three completed versions of the painting, all from 1839: the alleged first version is privately owned and used to be on loan to the Germanisches Nationalmuseum in Nuremberg.
 The best known version is now in the Neue Pinakothek, Munich.
 This painting was given by Spitzweg to his nephew Ludwig as a gift.
 He offered it to its current owners in 1887.
 Another version was held in the National Gallery, Berlin.

-This painting was the subject of a political art campaign by Frank Uwe Laysiepen in 1976.
+This version of the painting, on display in Berlin, was the subject of a political art campaign by Frank Uwe Laysiepen in 1976.
 He stole the work, but returned it after a few hours.

-On September 3, 1989, art robbers stole it together with another one of Spitzweg's works, The Love Letter, from Charlottenburg Palace.
+A second theft was carried out on September 3, 1989.
+Art thieves stole it together with another one of Spitzweg's works, Der Liebesbrief (The Love Letter), from Charlottenburg Palace.
 To date, neither of the two paintings has been recovered.